 3. SCAQMD staff recommends that the Lead Agency estimate the Proposed Project's short- and longterm air quality impacts using the current version of California Emissions Estimator Model (CalEEMod).
 CalEEMod is a statewide land use emissions computer model designed to provide a uniform platform for government agencies, land use planners, and environmental professionals to quantify potential criteria pollutant and greenhouse gas (GHG) emissions associated with both construction and operations from a variety of land use projects.
 Moreover, this software is free of charge and incorporates up-to-date state and locally approved emission factors and methodologies for estimating pollutant emissions from typical land use developments.
 CalEEMod is the only software model maintained by the California Air Pollution Control Officers Association (CAPCOA) and replaces the now outdated URBEMIS.
 Lastly, CalEEMod is capable of quantifying emissions reductions due to implementation of mitigation measures, such as cleaner construction equipment, vegetation sequestrations (one-time planting trees or permanent changes to the landscape), traffic mitigation (e.g., increasing pedestrian mobility, limiting parking supply, etc.), water mitigation (e.g., high-efficiency faucets), and various other quantifiable mitigation measures.
-Therefore, SCAQMD staff recommends that the Lead Agency utilize CalEEMod to quantify and disclose the Proposed Project's construction and operational emissions in the Final MND.
-Additionally, the Proposed Project's emissions can be estimated by following the calculation methodologies in Chapter 9 and the Appendix to Chapter 9 in the South Coast SCAQMD's CEQA Air Quality Handbook.
+Therefore, SCAQMD staff recommends that the Lead Agency review SCAQMD's CEQA Air Quality Handbook as guidance and utilize CalEEMod to quantify and disclose the Proposed Project's construction and operational emissions in the Final MND.
+However, it is important to note that while CalEEMod quantifies energy, water, and mobile source emissions associated with operating a gasoline service station, CalEEMod does not quantify the operational stationary source emissions (e.g. storage tanks and fueling equipment).
+Therefore, SCAQMD staff recommends that the Lead Agency use its best efforts to quantify emissions from the fueling process and include the results as part of the Proposed Project's operational emissions in the Final MND.